English language requirements

 Students are required to meet the University's academic progress and conduct requirements.
 Click here for more information.

 Students who commenced in between 2015 and 2018 should refer to previous handbooks.
-Students who commenced prior to 2015 should refer to the H746 Master of Health and Human Services Management course entry.

 Public Health Specialisation

 * Limited places in this unit are allocated based on an interview process and academic merit.

 Plus two units from:

 * Students choosing this option must obtain approval from the course director and have a Weighted Average Mark (WAM) of 70 or more